Skip to content

 Regression Tiered: threshold + statistical Layer 1 for catastrophic, Layer 2 for subtle degradation

-Signals consumed 7 live domains + offline benchmark Performance, budget, coordination, scaling, errors, evolution, telemetry, plus the opt-in golden-benchmark curve
+Signals consumed seven live signal domains + offline benchmark Performance, budget, coordination, scaling, errors, evolution, telemetry, plus the opt-in golden-benchmark curve

 Evolution boundary Org-wide default; override + advisory alternatives Clear separation from per-agent #243